LabhouseMobile/audio_app_landing/content/markdown/tmp/tos.md

-   2. Unless expressly granted by their corresponding rightsholders or by law, the User do not have any use or ownership rights upon the above-mentioned contents and creations other than for the use of the Platform and/or the Services under the terms and conditions described in these Terms of Use.
+   2. Unless expressly granted by their corresponding rightsholders or by law, the User does not have any use or ownership rights upon the above-mentioned contents and creations other than for the use of the Platform and/or the Services under the terms and conditions described in these Terms of Use.